The Best Reasons to have an Intimate Elopement

 It’s the more authentic route

 Do you look at the big blowout weddings and think, “Ugh…that’s just not me?”
 It’s okay to want a big, traditional wedding, but it’s also okay to want something smaller and less traditional.
 If you can’t imagine yourself in a big poofy dress, standing in a church, or dancing the night away, then don’t.
-Opt for an elopement instead.
+Maybe choose to elope in front of the Eiffel Tower with a celebrant in Paris.
 Read through these top elopement destinations below (both domestic and international!).
 See if one strikes a chord with you.
 If it does, you may be on to something.

 - Horseshoe Bend + Antelope Canyon

 - Breckenridge, CO

 - Zion National Park